nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_AQUARIUM.md

 1. Use `index.html` to build a web page that lists fish in the main content area, and then some fish/tank care tips on the right side of the page.
 1. Using `locations.html` to list the locations Martin has been to, and his travel tips for each one.

+## Developer Vocabulary

+> **Vocabulary:** Imagine a chair.
+Now imagine that you have to write a poem or other paper about the chair you have in your mind.
+How would you describe it?
+It could be a tall, white chair.
+It could be uncomfortable.
+You could say when you purchased it.
+When you describe something, you often list its properties.
+A property of something is just a specific feature of that thing.
+In the short description above, here are the properties of the chair you were imagining.
+>   1. Height
+>   1. Color
+>   1. Comfort level
+>   1. Date of purchase

 ## Discussion Points

 1. What are the components?